giltene/GilExamples/SpinWaitTest/README.md

 #### Additional tests

-This package includes some additional tests that can be used to explore the impact of Runtime.onSpinWait()
+This package includes some additional tests that can be used to explore the impact of Thread.onSpinWait()
 beahvior:

 To test pure ping pong throughput test with no latency measurement overhead:

     % ${JAVA_HOME}/bin/java -XX:+UseOnSpinWaitIntrinsic -cp SpinWaitTest.jar SpinHintThroughput

-To test the behavior of thread ping-pong latencies when loops alternate between using Runtime.onSpinWait() (for the duration of the loop) and not using it (for the duration of the next loop):
+To test the behavior of thread ping-pong latencies when loops alternate between using Thread.onSpinWait() (for the duration of the loop) and not using it (for the duration of the next loop):

     % ${JAVA_HOME}/bin/java -XX:+UseOnSpinWaitIntrinsic -cp SpinWaitTest.jar AlternatingOnSpinWaitTest